stride3d/stride-docs/en/manual/platforms/linux/setup-and-requirements.md

 # Setup and requirements

-To develop for Linux using Stride, you need a Linux PC with a graphics card that supports at least OpenGL 4.2 or Vulkan 1.0.
-The preferred Linux distribution for Stride is Debian 12 or later, as this was the setup we used to develop the Linux version of Stride.
+To develop for Linux using Stride, you need a Linux PC with a graphics card that supports Vulkan.

 The instructions below assume you have Debian 12 installed.